Monotonicity and Competitive Equilibrium in Cake-cutting: Model

 We call a Borel subset of $C$ a \emph{slice}.
-A slice with zero Lebesgue-measure is referred to as a \emph{zero slice} while a slice with positive Lebesgue-measure as a \emph{positive slice}.
-A slice or a set of slices that is allotted to an agent is called a \emph{piece}.
+A slice with a positive value for at least one agent is called a \emph{positive slice}.
+A slice allotted to an agent is called a \emph{piece}.

-As the term "measure" implies, the value measures of all agents are countably additive: the value measures of a union of disjoint slices is the sum of the values of the slices.
-Moreover, we assume that the value measures are non-negative and bounded --- $\vabs_i$ assigns a finite non-negative number to each slice of $C$.
-We also assume that the value measures are absolutely continuous with respect to the Lebesgue measure: this means that a zero slice has zero value to anyone.
-In particular any point on the interval is worthless for the agents.
-Without loss of generality, we assume that every positive slice has a positive value to at least one agent, and every agent assigns a positive value to the entire cake.
+We assume that the value measures are nonatomic.
+This means that any point on the interval is worth 0 for all agents\footnote{ It is sometimes assumed that the value-measures are absolutely-continuous with respect to Lebesgue measure.
+This means that any slice with zero length has zero value for everyone.
+This is equivalent to the assumption that each value-measure is the integral of some ``value-density'' function, describing the value per unit of length.
+The absolute-continuity assumption is strictly stronger than our non-atomicity assumption; see \citet{hill2010cutting} and \citet{schilling2016continuity}. }.
+We also assume that each agent values the entire cake as positive.
 All these assumptions are standard in the cake-cutting literature.

 Our model diverges from the standard cake-cutting setup in that we do not require the value measures to be normalized.
 That is, the value of the entire cake is not necessarily the same for all agents.
 This is important because we examine scenarios where the cake changes, so the cake value might become larger or smaller.
 Hence, we differentiate between \emph{absolute} and \emph{relative} value measures: \begin{itemize} \item The \textbf{absolute} value measure of the entire cake, $\vabs_i(C)$, can be any positive value and it can be different for different agents. \item The \textbf{relative} value of the entire cake is 1 for all agents.
 Relative value measures are denoted by $\vrel_i$ and defined by: $\vrel_i(X):={\vabs_i(X) / \vabs_i(C)}$. \end{itemize}